aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 | **Memory Poisoning Propagation** | Poison one agent's persistent memory, observe infection of shared knowledge | Permanent corruption across sessions |
 | **Confidence Cascade** | Inject high-confidence false data that agents propagate without verification | Human operators over-trust output (ASI09 intersection) |

-NVIDIA's threat research showed identical patterns in production systems: a single false data point cascaded into full crisis-response narratives with recommended layoffs, budget cuts, and board notifications — a 10–50x amplification factor from one poisoned number.
+NVIDIA's threat research showed identical patterns in production systems: a single false data point cascaded into full crisis-response narratives with recommended layoffs, budget cuts, and board notifications, a 10–50x amplification factor from one poisoned number.

 ---

 ## Running Case Study: From DockerDash to Red Team Assessment

 To make this concrete, let's walk through how you would use these frameworks and tools against the attack infrastructure from my previous articles.
 This is the same lab environment used in the [DockerDash]({% post_url 2026-03-03-docker-dash-mcp-attack %}) and [tool poisoning]({% post_url 2026-02-26-mcp-tool-poisoning %}) demonstrations.

 ### Target Architecture